SoFish1/US-Tresury-data-visualizer/README.md

 The python code (backend) is divided into two blueprints:

 - auth: This blueprint manages user registration authentication.
 The user registration is submitted through a confirmation process: an email with a link is sent to the user.
-If you want to test the user registration you can use a temporary email (reference [2]).
+If you want to test the user registration you can use a [temporary email](https://temp-mail.org/en/).
 - main: This blueprint manages the data scraping, the DB loading (and uploading), and the REST API to send the data to the frontend.
 The ReactJS code (frontend) presents de following pages: Register, Login, Confirmation account, and show_data.